luaman/sauer-cvs/src/readme_source.txt

 LICENSE NOTES
 =============
-The license covers the source code found in the "src" directory of this archive, the included enet network library which sauerbraten uses is covered by an MIT-style license, which is however compatible with the above license for all practical purposes.
+The license covers the source code found in the "src" directory of this archive as well as the .cfg files under the "data" directory.
+The included enet network library which sauerbraten uses is covered by an MIT-style license, which is however compatible with the above license for all practical purposes.

 Game media included in the game (maps, textures, sounds, models etc.)